 The Director shall establish a system of internal controls and operational procedures with regard to the City's investment program in writing and be made a part of the City's public funds management program.
 The internal controls should be designed to protect the City's assets and prevent the loss of funds which might arise from fraud, embezzlement, error, mismanagement or misrepresentation by City employees or by third parties.
-The written procedures should include at a minimum, reference to safekeeping, repurchase agreements, separation of transaction authority from accounting and recordkeeping, wire transfer agreements, banking service contracts, collateral/depository agreements, and "delivery-vs-payment" procedures.
+The written procedures should include at a minimum reference to safekeeping, repurchase agreements, separation of transaction authority from accounting and recordkeeping, wire transfer agreements, banking service contracts, collateral/depository agreements, and "delivery-vs-payment" procedures.

-The Director shall assign competent staff, excluding the Investment Officer to maintain separation of duties, in the Financial Services Department to reconcile the City's general depositor account on a monthly basis by comparing the City's general ledger with the applicable bank statements.
+The Director shall assign competent staff, excluding the Investment Officer, in the Financial Services Department to reconcile the City's general depositor account on a monthly basis by comparing the City's general ledger with the applicable bank statements.
 The reconciliation would reveal any difference in investment transaction recording and the actual movement of funds.

-The Director shall assign competent accounting staff, excluding the Investment Officer to maintain separation of duties, to reconcile investments reflected in the custodial statements with the City's records.
+The Director shall assign competent accounting staff, excluding the Investment Officer, to reconcile investments reflected in the custodial statements with the City's records.
 The reconciliation will be reviewed each month by the Division Director of General Accounting.
-When applicable, the City's Investment Manager shall also reconcile the custody statement with the statements for all assets under management by the Investment Manager.